 Item Numbers 1. - 6.
 If you need extra space to provide any additional information within this application, use the space provided in Part 11.
 Additional Information.
-If you need more space than what is provided in Part 11., you may make copies of Part 11. to complete and file with your application or attach a separate sheet of paper.
-Type or print your name and A- Number (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet.
+If you need more space than what is provided in Part 11., you may make copies of Part 11. to complete and file with your application, or attach a separate sheet of paper.
+Type or print your name and A-Number (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet.

-We recommend that you print or save a copy of your completed application to review in the future and for your records.
-We recommend that you review your copy of your completed application before you go to your biometric services appointment at a USCIS ASC, if applicable.
-At your appointment, USCIS will permit you to complete the application process only if you are able to confirm, under penalty of perjury, that all of the information in your application is complete, true, and correct.
-If you are not able to make that attestation in good faith at that time, USCIS will require you to return for another appointment.
+We recommend that you review your copy of your completed application before you go to your biometric services appointment at a USCIS ASC.
+At your appointment, USCIS will allow you to complete the application process only if you are able to confirm, under penalty of perjury, that all of the information in your application is complete, true, and correct.
+If you are not able to make that attestation in good faith at that time, we will require you to return for another appointment.